Fred Bennett

-Frederick Bennett (born December 31, 1983) is a former gridiron football defensive back.
-He was drafted by the Houston Texans in the fourth round of the 2007 NFL Draft.
+Frederick Bennett (born December 31, 1983) is an American former professional football defensive back.
+He was selected by the Houston Texans in the fourth round of the 2007 NFL draft.
 He played college football at the University of South Carolina.

-Bennett has been a member of the San Diego Chargers, Cincinnati Bengals, Arizona Cardinals, Calgary Stampeders and Saskatchewan Roughriders.
+Bennett was also a member of the San Diego Chargers, Cincinnati Bengals, Arizona Cardinals, Calgary Stampeders and Saskatchewan Roughriders.

-Early years
+Early life

 Bennett played high school football at Manning High School in South Carolina.
 He played football, basketball, and ran track.
 He was also selected to participate in the 2001 Shrine Bowl.

 College career

 Bennett played college football at the University of South Carolina.
 He finished his career with 108 tackles, nine interceptions, and was a two-time All-American selection.

 Professional career

 Houston Texans

-Bennett was drafted by the Houston Texans in the 4th-round of the 2007 NFL Draft.
+Bennett was drafted by the Houston Texans with the 123rd overall pick in the fourth round of the 2007 NFL draft.
 He replaced the injured Dunta Robinson in his rookie season, recording 62 tackles and intercepting three passes.